external network penetration testing

 ISO 27001 and Penetration Testing

-If your organization is pursuing or maintaining ISO 27001 compliance, penetration testing plays a vital role.
+For organizations pursuing or maintaining ISO 27001 compliance, penetration testing is essential.

-• External pentesting supports Annex A.13 (Communications Security).
+• External testing supports Annex A.13 on communications security.

-At ioSENTRIX, we provide tailored ISO 27001 penetration testing services, including both compliance-oriented assessments and real-world threat simulations, as part of our broader ISO 27001 consultancy and auditing solutions.
+ioSENTRIX offers tailored ISO 27001 penetration testing services, including compliance-oriented assessments and realistic threat simulations, ensuring both certification readiness and practical cyber resilience.

 Wrap Up

-External testing focuses on safeguarding your organization from external threats, while internal testing identifies risks that may already exist within your network.
+External testing protects internet-facing systems, while internal testing evaluates risks that exist within your network.
+Both are complementary and indispensable.

 #